byuitechops/edit-files-extension/designDocuments/functionOverview.md

 Parameters | Details
 --|---
-filepath | Used in all children functions
+filepath: String | Used in all children functions

 Returns nothing; controls sequence to navigate and open file into edit window.